You ready to try this new fitness craze everyone is talking about?

 You are going to need proper equipment to get the job done.
-Make sure you choose an affiliate that takes care of its equipment and replaces broken equipment.
+Make sure you choose a gym that takes care of its equipment and replaces broken equipment.
 This may seem obvious, but I’ve seen and heard of many gyms that skimp on things like this because the owner(s) had to take every extra penny out of the business to support themselves.
 In instances like this the business will usually suffer.

 My advice: Find a financially stable business with good management.